husonlab/splitstree6/doc/user-manual.md

 #### Autumn Algorithm

-The *Autumn Algorithm* takes a Trees block as input and produces a Trees block as output.
+The *Autumn Algorithm* algorithm takes a Trees block as input and produces a Trees block as output.
 It computes all minimum hybridization networks using the Autumn algorithm The algorithm has the following
 options: